Understanding Sale-Leasebacks: A Flexible Financial Strategy

 There are two primary types of sale-leaseback transactions:

-Real Estate Sale-Leasebacks: These involve selling land and buildings, commonly used in commercial property sale-leaseback deals involving office spaces, warehouses, or retail locations.
+Real Estate Sale-Leasebacks: These involve selling land and buildings.
+They are commonly used in commercial property sale-leaseback deals involving office spaces, warehouses, or retail locations.

 Equipment Leasebacks: A company sells equipment (e.g., manufacturing machinery) and leases it back for continued use.
 While this is less common in real estate, it operates under similar financial principles.